'It's grim': COVID-19 outbreak in nursing home leaves small, Ontario cottage community reeling | CBC News

 Thomas said a doctor at the facility told him his wife, Annabelle, is fine.
 But Thomas, who lives in Bobcaygeon, is 86, and Annabelle is two years older and has Alzheimer's disease, meaning there's little he can do but hope that she emerges healthy from the outbreak.

 The facility is home to 65 residents.
-Since a news release went out March 26 reporting that two residents at the home had died, seven more have succumbed to COVID-19, the disease caused by the novel coronavirus.
+Since a news release went out March 26 reporting that two residents at the home had died, ten more have succumbed to COVID-19, the disease caused by the novel coronavirus.
+A woman who stepped in to volunteer at the home has also died.

-Michelle Snarr, the medical director of Pinecrest, said three other residents have tested positive for COVID-19.
-More than a third of the home's staff — 24 people — also tested positive, and test results for six other staff members are pending, according to the Haliburton, Kawartha, Pine Ridge District Health Unit.
+Michelle Snarr, the medical director of Pinecrest, said Monday at least three other residents have tested positive for COVID-19.
+More than a third of the home's staff — 24 people — also tested positive, and test results for ten other staff members are pending, according to the Haliburton, Kawartha, Pine Ridge District Health Unit.

-"There will be more deaths.
-It's grim.
-It's heartbreaking," said Michelle Snarr, the medical director of Pinecrest.

 "We get more heartbreaking news all the time.
 I've been in practice for 32 years.
-I've seen a lot of bad stuff happen, but I don't remember anything with this level of sadness."
+I've seen a lot of bad stuff happen, but I don't remember anything with this level of sadness," said Snarr.

 It's unclear how the outbreak began, whether it came from a visitor to the facility or a new resident.
 But the number of cases and deaths within the small nursing home has stunned many in the community.